 Quick Fix #1: Create a work schedule

-Create a simple work schedule that fits your lifestyle while enabling you to work efficiently.
+There might be other ways such as maintaining a scheduler or planner that can improve your focus while working.
+Creating a simple work schedule that fits your lifestyle can enable you to work efficiently.
 Make sure to include breaks in between work hours to give yourself the rest you need to keep going.

 Quick Fix #2: Break large tasks into bite-sized tasks

 Whenever we’re faced with a big task, we feel the urge to distract ourselves to get out of doing the work.
 Fight back the urge to distract yourself by breaking your daily to-do’s down to smaller and easier tasks.

 For example, you can break down “Write a new blog post for Client A” into three smaller tasks: